 In terms of your hair, unless it’s Annie Lenox short, expect to pull it back.
-We’ve been meaning to do a longer review, but The Clever Clip is truly amazing — it held our long, thick hair up very comfortably during high winds in Miami a few weeks ago — a tight ponytail is another reliable way to get your hair out of your face.
+We’ve been meaning to do a longer review, but The Clever Clip (no longer sold) is truly amazing — it held our long, thick hair up very comfortably during high winds in Miami a few weeks ago — a tight ponytail is another reliable way to get your hair out of your face.
 Be sure to bring SPF, sunglasses, and possibly a hat as well.

 Ok, readers, please weigh in — what should our reader wear to a sailing event for work in mid-May?

 - What to Wear on Your Sailing Vacation [Charter-Cruise.Net]

 - Sailing Clothes for Women: Cute and Functional [Rebel Heart]

 - Sailing Basics [SheGear]